trading-tournaments.com

 Larry Williams — the trading career that set the World Cup record

 From a $10,000 account at the start of 1987 to a $1.13 million net gain by year-end, Larry Williams set the all-time World Cup Trading Championship record.
-Six decades of trading, indicators, books, and a Senate run later, the 11,376% benchmark still hasn't been matched.

 By Vitaly Kaminsky